 Community health needs assesment (CHNA)

 The Patient Protection and Affordable Care Act of 2010 requires hospitals to meet certain provisions related to community benefit in order to maintain their tax status.
-One of these requirements is that LPPHC is required to participate in a community health needs assessment (CHNA) every three years which includes community and public health input.
-The purpose of the CHNA is to ensure that our programming at LPPHC is aligned with community needs and priorities.
+One of these requirements is that LPPH is required to participate in a community health needs assessment (CHNA) every three years which includes community and public health input.
+The purpose of the CHNA is to ensure that our programming at LPPH is aligned with community needs and priorities.

 We are committed to protecting your health information.
 For information about your rights and the obligations we have regarding the use and disclosure of your medical information, please see our Notice of Privacy Practices, available in the following languages: